-Certain programs within the College of Health Science have established enrollment limits that may not permit a change of program or concentration.
+Certain programs within the School of Health Science have established enrollment limits that may not permit a change of program or concentration.

-Please see the Satisfactory Academic Progress (p.
-124) policy for additional information on how a change of program may affect the student's financial aid eligibility, financial aid package, and/or academic progress.
+Please see the Satisfactory Academic Progress policy for additional information on how a change of program may affect the student's financial aid eligibility, financial aid package, and/or academic progress.